Washington Metro rolling stock: Other uses

 In May 2019, 6182–6183 were removed from passenger service and now serve as "money train" cars in a yellow vinyl wrap.
 These cars replaced cars 8000–8001 (formerly 1010–1011), one of three 1000-series pairs that originally served on the money train.
 Since late 2023, the yellow vinyl wrap was removed and was repainted into an all silver design.

-7000-series
+Kawasaki 7000-series

 In April 2013, WMATA moved forward with plans to order 528 railcars from Kawasaki, called the 7000-series, to replace the 1000-series cars and to provide service for the Dulles Corridor Metrorail Project, otherwise known as the Silver Line.

 Features

 In a February 8, 2007, press release, Metro stated that the new 7000-series cars would have a similar appearance to the 6000-series cars manufactured by Alstom.
 However, in a January 2008 press release, Metro indicated that the design for the 7000-series cars would have a completely different appearance from that of the current rail cars.
 The exterior would feature a stainless steel body rather than the aluminum of earlier designs.
 Inside, seats would be taller and more ergonomically designed, carpeting would be replaced with a resilient floor covering, the grab bars along the ceiling would contain spring-loaded handles, and the cars would contain security cameras, automated announcements, as well as LCD displays to provide train information.

 Like previous cars, 7000-series cars are configured as semi-permanently coupled married pairs.
 However, unlike previous cars, the 7000-series cars do not have an operator's cab in every car: even-numbered "A" cars have operator's cabs, while odd-numbered "B" cars do not.
 The "B" cars can be operated as necessary using smaller hostler controls instead.
 The married pairs are composed of one of each type.
 This arrangement favors four- and eight-car trains in A-B-B-A and A-B-B-A-A-B-B-A configurations, but six-car trains in A-B-B-A-B-A and trains in any configuration are also in use.
 The following diagram depicts an eight-car train, with couplers represented by crosses and semi-permanent link bars represented by dashes.